ck546/academic-sitefinal/content/project/corpo/index.md

 * Kwok, C. "Confucianism and virtue economics: The late-Qing Confucian conception of business corporation".

-Research from this project was presented at 2018 APSA conference and will be presented at the 2020 MPSA conference.
+Research from this project was presented at the 2018 APSA conference and will be presented at the 2020 MPSA conference.